Skip To Main Content

 Student Spaceflight Experiments Program (SSEP)

-Congratulations again to EHS seniors Josh Cram and Colin Shaw and sophomore Grayson Irons for this incredible achievement!
+Congratulations to Edina High School students and alumni Josh Cram, Colin Shaw, and sophomore Grayson Irons for this incredible achievement!

 After nine weeks of research, experiment design, and proposal writing, a national panel of experts selected one proposal to be on board an outgoing SpaceX spacecraft.
 This microgravity experiment is destined for the International Space Station, where astronauts complete the experiment in space and return the results back to Edina students.

 The team created a project centered around growing food in space.
-In the summer of 2023, this microgravity experiment will take off from NASA’s Kennedy Space Center aboard a Falcon 9 rocket.
-"I never would’ve guessed that I’d create an experiment that would go to space, much less in my senior year of high school," Josh told FOX 9 on Monday.
+The microgravity experiment launched from NASA’s Kennedy Space Center aboard a Falcon 9 rocket.
+"I never would’ve guessed that I’d create an experiment that would go to space, much less in my senior year of high school," Josh told FOX 9 before he graduated last year.
 "We’re growing a plant in space.
 I mean, how many high schoolers can say that they’ve done that?"
 Grayson added.

 To view the full story, click HERE.

-The Edina Education Fund has pledged financial support for the district’s involvement.
-It is expected that participation will cost $27,000 to cover the cost of launching the team experiment, astronauts conducting the experiment, and returning the student mini-laboratory back to earth.
+The Edina Education Fund pledged financial support for the district’s involvement.
+It is expected that participation costs $27,000 to cover the cost of launching the team experiment, astronauts conducting the experiment, and returning the student mini-laboratory back to earth.

 Other Resources